 “Every Rj Cowdery song is a quiet thrill-a shotgun seat on a ride of the heart.
 I am so impressed by her unfiltered emotion, set in haunting lines of melody and guitar craft.
 She’s rare, and I’m proud of this album we made.”
 Billy Crockett, Producer

 “Rj Cowdery struck me like lightening when I first encountered her at the Kerrville Folk Festival.
-Unassuming, honest, deeply emotional, self-deprecatingly charming and funny, Rj has just crafted a beautiful album that any fan of contemporary folk should put on the top of their wish list.”
+Unassuming, honest, deeply emotional, self-deprecatingly charming and funny.”
 Amy Speace, Award winning singer-songwriter

 “There is no possible way to listen to Rj Cowdery’s music and not feel deeply.
 The tone of her voice, the clarity of her guitar and spot on emotive lyrics plumb the depths of human hope and struggle.
 These are not just songs, they are arrows shot directly to center of the heart."
 Joe Crookston, Award winning singer-songwriter